Fact-Checking 'Contagion' — In Wake Of Coronavirus, The 2011 Movie Is Trending

 Taking precautions against contracting a virus is critical for health care providers and lab workers.
 Madaline notes that "in some scenes," the health care workers in the movie "wore personal protective equipment, which is what we normally do when caring for a patient who has a potentially transmissible disease."

 But in other instances, that's not the case.
 A nun caring for patients at an airport infirmary wears only gloves and a mask as protective garb.
-That's also how Winslet's epidemiologist character protects herself early in the move, when she rushes to find an infected person she has ordered to get off a bus.
+That's also how Winslet's epidemiologist character protects herself early in the movie, when she rushes to find an infected person she has ordered to get off a bus.

 Wortmann notes that "with a large outbreak, it would be difficult for all health care workers to [completely] maintain appropriate infection prevention measures, and I think the film recognizes those gaps."